-Organizations and departments where a phishing attack could be catastrophic, and that rely on internal email.
+Organizations where a phishing attack could be catastrophic.
 Examples: manufacturing, public infrastructure, government, finance, research & development, information technology.

-Services and websites whose customers/members exchange email with the site or each other, and dislike the message scanning done by webmail sites.
+Services and websites whose clients dislike the message scanning done by webmail providers.
 Examples: legal affairs, health care, job search, family matters.

 mnm has two major goals.

 To provide a far safer correspondence model, where you:

 + choose the organizations/sites that relay your correspondence

 + select which members of a site can correspond with you

 + always know from which site a message originated